Run tasks or subflows in parallel, create loops and conditional branching.

 of "{{ json(outputs.api.body).products | length > 0 }}"

-(i.e., checking to see if the API body is not empty, and there is a product).
+(i.e., checking whether the API body is not empty and contains at least one product).
 The log message then depends on whether the actual product category exists or not.

 id: getting_started